 Regardless of their size, parishes must be responsible employers and make sure their practices comply with all appropriate legislation, such as:

 - Income Tax Act

-Under the Responsible Ministry: Screening in Faith Program, all high-risk parish staff (both paid and volunteer) must have a criminal records check done before any work begins.
-This check is to verify that you are not bringing a potentially high risk person (such as a sexual predator) into the vulnerable environment of the church.
+Under the Responsible Ministry: Screening in Faith program, all high-risk parish staff (paid and volunteer) must have a criminal record check done before any work begins.
+This is to make sure you aren’t bringing a potentially high-risk person (such as a sexual predator) into the vulnerable environment of the church.

 To help your parish uphold good human resources practices, you can consult the following resources: